FJNel/HA_COS216/APIdoc.md

 # u24594475 API Documentation

-This document provides comprehensive documentation for the my COS216 API, detailing all available endpoints, required parameters, and example requests/responses.
+This document provides comprehensive documentation for the our COS216 API, detailing all available endpoints, required parameters, and example requests/responses.

 ## Table of Contents
 1. [Authentication](#authentication)